 Public celebrations centre around raising the Danish flag, accompanied by group singing.
 Political rallies and speeches also play a prominent role.

 The flag of Denmark (Dannebrog) holds a Guinness World Record for being the oldest continuously used national flag.
 Legend has it that the flag came into Danish possession during the Battle of Lyndanisse in 1219.
 The Danes were on a failing crusade in Estonia, but after praying to God, a flag fell from the sky.

 Dannebrog means ‘Danish cloth’ and is red with a white nordic cross.

 Did you know?

-- The UN World Happiness Report has rated Danes as the happiest people on earth, 2 years in a row.
+- The UN World Happiness Report has rated Danes as the happiest people on earth, on numerous occasions.

-- The Danish language has no word for "please" but they do have a word for that cosy feeling of togetherness, "Hygge".
+- The Danish language has no word for please!

-- The world-famous LEGO® brick was invented by Danish Ole Kirk Christiansen in the town of Billund in 1949.
+- LEGO® was invented by Dane Ole Kirk Christiansen in Billund in 1949.

-- Beef frikadeller, a savory meatball, with caramelised potatoes and red cabbage
+- Beef frikadeller, caramelised potatoes and red cabbage

-- One-pot edamame beans and broccoli noodle green curry
+- Edamame beans and broccoli noodle green curry

 - Chicken mansaka with salad